 The College of Pharmacy and the Graduate College offer the combined Doctor of Pharmacy/Master of Science in informatics with a health informatics subprogram.
 The combined degree program requires completion of 34 s.h. beyond the bachelor's degree.
 Students who complete the program are granted both degrees.

-The PharmD/MS program assists students to develop special expertise in information technology, including management of electronic health records, health information exchange standards, electronic prescribing, medication management, decision support, as well as other competencies.
+The PharmD/MS program assists students in developing special expertise in information technology, including management of electronic health records, health information exchange standards, electronic prescribing, medication management, decision support, as well as other competencies.
 Graduates will be prepared for employment in industry or academic institutions with skills to address pharmacotherapy issues as well as information technology management.

 Separate application to each degree program is required.
 Applicants must be admitted to both programs before they may be admitted to the combined degree program.
 It is recommended that students apply to the Graduate College for admission to the MS program before entering the spring semester of their first year in the pharmacy program.

-Individuals apply to the PharmD program using PharmCAS, the American Association of College of Pharmacy application service.
-Applicants also must submit a supplemental application, including the application fee, to the University of Iowa College of Pharmacy; see Doctor of Pharmacy on the University of Iowa Graduate Admissions website for more information.
+Individuals apply to the PharmD program using PharmCAS, the American Association of Colleges of Pharmacy application service.
+See Doctor of Pharmacy on the College of Pharmacy website for more information.

 By selecting the University of Iowa College of Pharmacy, students choose to be part of the legacy of leaders for which the College of Pharmacy has become well known.
 Iowa pharmacy shapes pharmacy practice nationally and internationally with evidence-based practice models and collaborative pharmacy care innovations.

 As aspiring Doctor of Pharmacy students, the first two years are spent completing general education and prerequisite courses to prepare candidates for the PharmD degree.
-Just before they complete their required courses, they apply to the program itself, which is comprised of an additional four years of integrated courses, hands-on research involvement, and practical experiences.
+Prior to completing the required courses, students apply to the PharmD program.

-Applicants must complete the college-level work listed under "Prerequisites for Admission" below.
+Applicants must complete the college-level work listed in the following section, "Prerequisites for Admission."
 They also must have an overall cumulative grade-point average of at least 2.50 and must submit two letters of recommendation and a personal statement.
 Applicants considered for admission must have a personal interview; the college contacts applicants to arrange interview appointments.

 Applicants who are accepted for admission are required to submit to a criminal background check and pay an admission acceptance fee.
 The fee is applied to tuition for the student’s first semester of enrollment in the college.
 The deposit is not refunded to applicants who do not enroll in the College of Pharmacy.

-Entering health sciences students are required to have an annual tuberculin skin test (TST) and proof of immunization against mumps, measles and rubella (two MMRs), tetanus, diphtheria and varicella before classes begin.
-The usual regimen of three doses of Hepatitis B vaccine and a Hepatitis B titre must be completed by the second semester of the first year.
+Entering health sciences students are required to have an annual tuberculin skin test (TST) and proof of immunization against mumps, measles, and rubella (two MMRs), tetanus, diphtheria, and varicella before classes begin.
+The usual regimen of three doses of the Hepatitis B vaccine and a Hepatitis B titer must be completed by the second semester of the first year.
 All students are required to have hospitalization and health insurance.

 Prerequisites for Admission